SarahKham/Challenge_Hacker_Rank/README.md

 Flask is a web micro framework that allow you to build a web application.
 We retun on our main.py and we add the instructions that activate Flask on our program: we instantiate Flask using app = Flask(__name__), we created a new route - / which renders an index.html file from the templates folder.
+* RESULT:  Running on http://0.0.0.0:5000/  we can visualize the result  using post on postman.